greeningofstreaming/wg4/docs/OVERVIEW.md

 ## Measurements

-During each event, each provider needs to measure their energy usage and provide those measurements for analysis.
+During each event, each provider needs to measure their energy usage and deliver those measurements for analysis.

 For each measurement we need to know:

 * event - the associated event for this measurement, e.g. UEFA Cup Final
-* provider - who is providing the measurement, e.g. cdn1
+* provider - who is providing the measurement, e.g. akamai, ateme
 * meter - the providers resource(s) being measured, e.g. a device, machine, rack, data center
 * interval - the start and end period of the metered interval
 * metric - the system of measurement, e.g. joules